Hiking in Arenal Volcano National Park

 Duration: 6 hours 30 minutes (approx.)

-Enjoy a half-day private adventure tour in Arenal in which you will get to visit a waterfall in the rainforest, hike and horseback ride.
-You will also enjoy ...
+Enjoy a half-day private adventure tour from El Castillo in which you will get to visit a waterfall in the rainforest, hike and horseback ride.
+You will also ...
 Read more

 El Castillo, Costa Rica